 Occidental's Urban and Environmental Policy (UEP) major is an interdisciplinary program for students who want to change the world.

-The UEP major is a unique combination of classroom learning and hands-on experience in the field of public affairs and civic action.
-Students learn the skills of social science and public policy analysis with special emphasis on applying those skills in the real world.
-It is an intensive major designed for students with a strong interest in such public service careers as government, law, human services, urban and/or environmental planning, public health, community organizing, social work, journalism and communications, socially responsible business, or academia.
+The UEP major is a unique combination of classroom learning and hands-on experience in the field of public affairs and civic engagement.
+Students learn interdisciplinary social science skills and public policy analysis with special emphasis on applying those skills in the real world challenges.
+It is an intensive major designed for students with a strong interest in public service careers such as government, law, human services, urban and/or environmental planning, public health, community organizing, social work, journalism and communications, socially responsible business, or academia.

-The goal of Occidental's UEP program is not simply to produce policy experts, but to educate students to think and to act critically in the realm of public affairs.
-The program includes careful consideration of ethical issues that arise in the formulation and implementation of public policy.
+The goal of Occidental's UEP program is not simply to produce policy experts, but to educate students to think and to act critically on issues at the intersection of urban and environmental policy. .
+The major includes careful consideration of ethical issues that arise in the formulation and implementation of public policy.
 It trains the next generation of change agents and future leaders how to think critically and creatively and act effectively to solve problems and improve society.

-The UEP program is conducted through a series of intensive seminars in the junior and senior years, with introductory courses available in the frosh and sophomore years.
-These seminars deal with real-world issues.
+The UEP major coursework includes a series of intensive seminars in the junior and senior years, with introductory courses in the frosh and sophomore years.
 The course of study includes developing skills in public policy analysis, internships, community participation, a research project with an applied policy focus, and leadership training.
 In addition to the prerequisites and the core seminars, students are encouraged to take electives in a variety of disciplines to sharpen their expertise in different policy areas and approaches.

-Some students may choose to spend a fall semester in the Campaign Semester program (offered in alternate Presidential and Congressional election years); or their junior year in the Occidental-at-the-United Nations program; in urban or environmental internships; or in one of the fall or spring semester abroad programs sponsored or approved by the college.
+We encourage our students to engage in off-campus learning.
+Some students may choose to spend a fall semester in the Campaign Semester program (offered in alternate Presidential and Congressional election years); summer research and/or internships in Los Angeles or abroad (e.g., through the China-Environment program, the Richter program, and the Undergraduate Summer Research Program), through the Occidental-at-the-United Nations program, or in one of the abroad programs sponsored or approved by the College.

-During their senior year, students will design and complete a policy-oriented comprehensive project.
+During their senior year, students design and complete a policy-oriented comprehensive project that has an applied focus and includes original research.
 This project may take several forms.
-It can include a traditional research paper, a hands-on policy research report, a group comprehensive project, a study conducted for a community-based "client" group, or others.
-Students will be encouraged to undertake a project that has an applied focus that includes original research.
+It can be a traditional research paper, a hands-on policy research report, a project in collaboration with other students, or a study conducted for a community-based "client" organization.

-In addition to the coursework, students also have the opportunity to participate in the research, education, and community-based activities of the Urban & Environmental Policy Institute (UEPI).
-UEPI is the research and advocacy program arm of UEP and a leader in community engagement at
+A significant dimension of UEP’s problem-solving and social change-related curriculum is its connection to the research, education, and community-based activities of the Urban & Environmental Policy Institute (UEPI).
+UEPI is the research and advocacy program arm of UEP and a key component of Occidental’s focus on community engagement.
+UEPI's mission is to connect ideas and action to create a more just and livable region, nation, and world.

 1882 Campus Rd.